-Listed in 2006, Montezuma Mining

-Company Ltd (ASX: MZM) is a diversified

-explorer primarily focused on manganese,

-copper and gold.
-The Company's primary

-objective is to achieve returns for

-shareholders through selected strategic

-acquisitions and targeted exploration.
+Listed in 2006, Montezuma Mining Company Ltd (ASX: MZM) is a diversified explorer primarily focused on gold and manganese.
+The Company's primary objective is to achieve returns for shareholders through selected strategic acquisitions and targeted exploration.

-Montezuma Mining has 100% interests in the Yamarna Gold Project in the Yamarna Geenstone Belt, Western Australia and the Butcherbird Manganese/Copper Project in the Murchison region of Western Australia
+Montezuma has 100% interests in the Yamarna Gold Project in the Yamarna Greenstone Belt, the Holleton Gold Project in the Wheat Belt region and the Butcherbird Manganese/Copper Project in the Murchison region, all located in Western Australia.